ablank/cellular4drupal/README.md

 ### Included/Optional Javascript Libraries

 * __jQuery Update__
-Update jQuery to the version of your choice (1.8.2, 1.7.1, 1.5.1, 1.4.4) without breaking Views from the Google or MS CDN with a local fallback
+Update jQuery to the version of your choice (1.11.1, 1.10.2, 1.9.1, 1.8.3, 1.7.2, 1.6.4, 1.5.2, 1.4.4) without breaking Views.
+Loads from the Cloudflare, Google, or MS CDNs with a local fallback.
+  * The jquery.migrate module is automatically loaded for versions >= 1.9.x for backward compatibility.

 * __jQuery UI Update__
-Update jQueryUI to the version of your choice (1.10.1, 1.9.2, 1.8.11, 1.8.7)
+Update jQueryUI to the version of your choice (1.10.4, 1.9.2, 1.8.24).

-Select the UI theme of your choice, or use the CUSTOM flat UI style for a lightweight theme that matches your site.
+  * Select the UI theme of your choice, or use the CUSTOM flat UI style (`/sass/jquery-ui`) for a lightweight theme that matches your site.

 * __Cellular UI__
 UI elements (accordions, tabs, mobile menu, etc.) built for easy integration with Views.